Precise large deviation estimates for branching process in random environment: Introduction

 \section{Introduction}

-This work concentrates on the branching process in random environment (BPRE), which is a population growth process where individuals reproduce independently of each other with the reproduction law randomly picked at each generation.
-Formally speaking, let $Q$ be a random measure on the set of nonnegative integers $\NN$, that is a function taking values in $\mathcal{M} = \mathcal{M}(\NN)$ the set of all probability measures on $\NN$, which is measurable with respect to the total variation distance.
+This work concentrates on the branching process in random environment (BPRE) introduced by Smith and Wilkinson~\cite{smith1969branching} as a one of possible generalizations of the classical Galton-Watson process.
+BPRE is a population growth process where individuals reproduce independently of each other with the reproduction law randomly picked at each generation.
+To put it formally, let $Q$ be a random measure on the set of non-negative integers $\NN$, that is a measurable function taking values in $\mathcal{M} = \mathcal{M}(\NN)$ the set of all probability measures on $\NN$ equipped with the total variation distance.
 Then a sequence of independent identically distributed (iid) copies of $Q$, say $\mathcal{Q}=\{ Q_n \}_{n \geq 0}$ is called a random environment.
-The sequence $Z=\{Z_n\}_{n \geq 0}$ is called a~branching process in random environment (BPRE) $\mathcal{Q}$ if $Z_0 =1$, and
+The sequence $Z=\{Z_n\}_{n \geq 0}$ is called a~branching process in random environment $\mathcal{Q}$ if $Z_0 =1$, and

-where given $\mathcal{Q}$, $\xi^n_k$ are iid and independent of $Z_n$ with common distribution $Q_n$.
-Introduced by Smith and Wilkinson~\cite{smith1969branching}, BPRE is one of possible generalizations of the classical Galton-Watson process.
-We would like to mention that, apart from being interesting on its own merits, as pointed out by Kesten, Kozlov and Spitzer~\cite{kesten1975limit} BPRE bear some connections to the path structure of nearest neighbour random walk in site-random environment (RWRE).
-For a more detailed discussion regarding BPRE itself, we refer the reader the classical book of Athreya and Ney~\cite{athreya2012branching} or more recent monograph of Haccou, Jagers and Vatutin~\cite{haccou2005branching}.
+where given $\mathcal{Q}$, $\{\xi^n_k\}_{ k \geq 0}$ are iid and independent of $Z_n$ with common distribution $Q_n$.
+We would like to mention that, apart from being interesting on its own merits, as pointed out by Kesten, Kozlov and Spitzer~\cite{kesten1975limit} BPRE bears some connections to the path structure of nearest neighbour random walk in site-random environment.
+For a more detailed discussion regarding BPRE itself, we refer the reader to the classical book of Athreya and Ney~\cite{athreya2012branching} or a recent monograph of Kersting and Vatutin~\cite{kersting2017discrete}.

-One of the first questions arising after introducing the process $Z$ concerns the survival probability.
-It turns out, that like in the case of classical Galton-Watson process, the answer can be expressed solely in terms of the mean on the reproduction law, i.e.
+Fundamental questions arising after introducing the process $Z$ concern its asymptotic behavior, which is mostly determined by the environment and usually only slightly depends on the detailed structure of the offspring distribution.
+It turns out, that like in the case of the classical Galton-Watson process, the answer can be expressed solely in terms of the mean of the reproduction law, i.e.

-It can be verified that the process dies out, i.e.~$\PP[\lim_{n \to \infty}Z_n = 0]=1$, whenever $\EE[\log A] \leq 0$.
-Otherwise the survival probability is positive.
-The relation between asymptotic behaviour of $Z$ and the means of the successive reproduction laws goes beyond this phenomenon.
-The limiting behaviour of $Z$ only vaguely depends on the detailed structure of the offspring distribution and is mostly determined by the environment.
-To be precise, note that by the definition of $Z$, $\EE[Z_n\: | \: \mathcal{Q}] = A_{n-1}\EE[Z_{n-1}| \mathcal{Q}]$ and by the induction we obtain